malloryjustis/dig333-devlog/README.md

     1. Write a quiz question (which we will discuss in class)

 1. Experiement 1: Taste the Power!
-    1. We never got to actually lick the batteries bu I've done it before.
+    1. We did not get to lick the batteries in class, but I work in the Makerspace, so I tried it down there.
+It was not as exciting as I was expecting it to be.
+    2. Notes:
-    2. Resistance is measured in Ohms.
+        i.
+Resistance is measured in Ohms.
+        ii.
 Conductors have low resistance and insulators have high resistance.
-    3. How do lie detectors work?
+    4. How do lie detectors work?

 2. Experiment 2: Let's Abuse a Battery!
-    1.
+    1. We also did not end up doing this experiement in class, but I've done this in my physics class before.
+A very important thing to remember is that short circuits are dangerous, and you should only try this with alkaline batteries, not lithium.
+    2. Chemical reactions inside a battery create electrical pressure, resulting in voltage.
+Current is measured in amps.
+You can use a water analogy to understand how circuits work.
+Think of water in a tube with a hole in the bottom that it can leak out through.
+The voltage is the pressure, or the height of the water level.
+The amperage is the flow out of the hole.
+The resistance is the size of the hole.
+A larger hole would cause less resistance because mroe amperage can flow through it, and vice versa.
+    3.
+    4.